Religion and Tourism

 Mål og innhald

-Give an introduction to the various ways in which modern tourism acts as a medium for and shapes religion.
+The objective of the course is to give an introduction to the various ways in which modern tourism acts as a medium for and shapes religion.
 Special attention will be given to the way in which pilgrimage traditions relate to tourism.

 The course provides an understanding of theoretical and methodological aspects of the study of religion and tourism through readings of ethnographical case studies and the collection of relevant primary data that the students themselves must produce and present.
 The primary data can be attained through fieldwork, interviews, or by collecting texts, and/or images related to the topic.

--Knowledge of various types of relations between religion and tourism
+- has knowledge of various types of relations between religion and tourism

--Knowledge of different theoretical and methodological approaches to the study of religion and tourism
+- has knowledge of different theoretical and methodological approaches to the study of religion and tourism

--Basic knowledge of the history and nature of modern tourism
+- has basic knowledge of the history and nature of modern tourism

--Knowledge of chosen pilgrimage traditions and their interconnection with tourism
+- has knowledge of chosen pilgrimage traditions and their interconnection with tourism

--Practical knowledge of how to study aspects of the religion-tourism nexus
+- has practical knowledge of how to study aspects of the religion-tourism nexus

--Ability to recognise the many ways in which religion is shaped by tourism, and tourism functions as an arena for religion
+- has the ability to recognise the many ways in which religion is shaped by tourism, and tourism functions as an arena for religion

--Ability to analyse academic literature and make independent observations and conclusions
+- has the ability to analyse academic literature and make independent observations and conclusions

--Ability to write an analytical, coherent and academic text
+- has the ability to write an analytical, coherent and academic text

--Experience with planning and conducting independent data collection as well as presenting it
+- has experience with planning and conducting independent data collection as well as presenting it

--Practical knowledge of how to collect information and data that can be used in research
+- has practical knowledge of how to collect information and data that can be used in research

 Krav til forkunnskapar